storybookjs/marko/lib/client-api/README.md

 ### Using global args in an addon

-Similar to args, global args are syncronized to the manager and can be accessed via the `useGlobals` hook.
+Similar to args, global args are synchronized to the manager and can be accessed via the `useGlobals` hook.

 ```js
 import { useGlobals } from '@storybook/client-api'; // or '@storybook/api'